albertdahlin/elm-posix/README.md

 Write your tools and build scripts in Elm.

+The Elm Architecture is nice when you are writing event driven applications and long running processes.
+However, I find it a bit cumbersome when you just want to do some simple scripts and tools.

+This project lets you write monadic IO programs, similar to Haskell.
+If you don't know what that means, don't worry about it.
+Try it out or have look at the [examples] instead.

 **This is still under development**

 The workflow idea:
-- Write your Elm "CLI script" using an IO monad similar to Haskell, see [examples](https://github.com/albertdahlin/elm-posix/tree/master/example/src) and [package docs](https://elm-doc-preview.netlify.app/?repo=albertdahlin/elm-posix)
+- Write your Elm "CLI script", see [examples] and [package docs](https://elm-doc-preview.netlify.app/?repo=albertdahlin/elm-posix)
 - install the cli tool, `npm install -g albertdahlin/elm-posix` *(not published to npm yet)*
 - run `elm-cli src/YourProgram.elm`